imsammylee/google-homepage/README.md

-This is my attempt at the first project on theodinproject of making a replica of the Google homepage.
+This is my attempt at completing theodinproject's first project of making a replica of the Google search page.